 Writing embedded software, firmware, implementing different OS operations, designing network devices, computer or mobile games and much more can be done by using C. Whereas, in the case of jobs, Google, Facebook, Microsoft, Apple and a multitude of other big or small companies are constantly looking for developers having expertise in C.

 This online course helps you in learning the basics of C programming language covering all its aspects for free!

 6. Rust- Fast and safe

 Graydon Hoare at Mozilla Research designed Rust with the several contributions of Dave Herman, B. Eicha and others.
 Its first stable version was released on May 15, 2015.
-Rust is a low-level programming language which is loved by the users.
+Rust is a low-level programming language that is loved by the users.
+It is also one of the top trending programming languages currently.
 It is designed to be faster and more secure than C/C++.
 Rust is a memory safe, has great communities and is great at concurrent programming.
 Want to know more about Rust then you can visit rust-long.org.

 7. Swift- A new programming language for iOS and macOS

-Apple released Swift in 2014 as an open source programming language for native iOS or macOS applications.
-Despite having similarities with Objective-C, it is better in terms of performance and usability with much more advantages.
+Apple released Swift in 2014 as an open-source and one of the top trending programming languages for native iOS or macOS applications.
+Despite having similarities with Objective-C, it is better in terms of performance and usability with many more advantages.
 Swift lets you develop native applications for iOS or macOS.